HamzaZo/helm-unit/README.md

 `helm-unit` plugin provides you the ability to run unit-test on your helm chart templates locally without installing anything on your cluster.

 ## Features
-+ validate & render chart locally without creating anything on your cluster.
++ Validate & render chart locally without creating anything on your cluster.
-+ write unit test scenario in YAML file for every k8s object.
++ Write unit test scenario in YAML file.
-+ support umbrella chart
++ Run all unit-test files defined in `unit-test` directory.

 ## Roadmap
-+ create `unit-test` directory to load automatically all unit-test files.
 + create a pre-check which evaluate all preconisations of k8s

 ## Prerequisite